 - Can be used anywhere on your body

 An even more wallet-friendly option is the Gaiam Restore Vibrating Foot Roller, which employs both vibration and a textured, nubby surface to massage the soles of your feet vigorously and deeply.

-Battery-powered and small enough to carry in one hand, this model is also a good option for anyone looking for a massage on-the-go or while they're traveling.
+Battery-powered and small enough to carry in one hand, this vibrating foot massager is also a good option for anyone looking to give their feet some TLC on-the-go or while they're traveling.

 3. Best Splurge: Naipo Foot Massager

 - Can tap, roll, knead or scrape your feet

 On the other end of the price spectrum, you'll find the Naipo Foot Massager, a luxe machine that acts as a foot and calf massager.
 The design allows it to create a more immersive environment, in which it can circulate soothingly warm air and massage the tops and soles of your feet all at once.
 Its many modes include tapping, rolling, kneading and scraping.

 If you're seeking all-around relief that you can feel up to your calves (and you're willing to pay for it), this is a great option.

 Buy it: NaipoCare.com; Price: $279.99